FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 ### Diagram of the Architecture

 The Vue code, our client, never interacts directly with FusionAuth, our IdP.
 Instead, we proxy through the node application.
 This is one possible architecture.
-An alternative would be to store tokens server side as HttpOnly, Secure cookies.
+An alternative would be to store tokens server-side as HttpOnly, Secure cookies.
 See our expert advice on authentication flows for more options.
-With this choice, any sensitive access tokens remain securely stored server side.
+With this choice, any sensitive access tokens remain securely stored server-side.

 {% include _image.liquid src="/assets/img/blogs/oauth-vuejs/vue-info-flow.png" alt="Flow of user information in our application." class="img-fluid" figure=true %}
 ## Creating the Vue app